jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/notes.md

 - DAG: Directed acyclic graph, specifies the dependencies between a set of tasks with explicit execution order
 - Task: a defined unit of work.
 The Tasks themselves describe what to do, be it fetching data, running analysis, triggering other systems, or more
 - DAG Run: individual execution/run of a DAG.
 A run may be scheduled or triggered

+## Setting up Airflow with Docker (lite version)

+If you want a less overwhelming YAML that only runs the webserver and the scheduler and runs the DAGs in the scheduler rather than running them in external workers, please use the docker-compose.yaml from this repo

+Create a new sub-directory called airflow in your project dir.
+Inside airflow create dags, google, logs, plugins and scripts folders

+Copy from this repo: Dockerfile, a requirements.txt, a dockercompose.yaml, a .env file, a entrypoint.sh inside scripts folder, and your google-credentials.json inside google folder

+Build the image.
+It may take several minutes You only need to do this the first time you run Airflow or if you modified the Dockerfile or the requirements.txt file:

+    docker-compose build

+Run Airflow:

+    docker-compose up -d

+You may now access the Airflow GUI by browsing to localhost:8080.
+Username and password are both airflow .

+# Database error.
+Make database migrations:

+Airflow database migrations may not have run successfully.
+You need to make sure that your Airflow tables are properly created and updated.
+Run the following command to initialize or update the database:

+    docker-compose run --rm webserver airflow db upgrade

+When you set up Airflow for the first time or when you upgrade to a new version, the database may require migrations to update its schema and ensure that all tables, indexes, and configurations are in line with the latest version of Airflow.
+If you do not run this command, Airflow may not function properly as it will not be able to access data correctly.

+The airflow db upgrade command ensures that the database is configured and ready for use, allowing Airflow to operate stably.